binaryphile/concorde/README.md

 ```

 This is actually already useful for our example, since both `myscript`
 and `hello.bash` load concorde.
+Since `myscript` loads `hello.bash`, it
-Concorde employs its own feature
+has the effect of loading concorde twice.
+Concorde employs its own
-protection to make sure it is not loaded multiple times itself.
+feature protection to make sure it is not actually loaded multiple
+times.

 Hello, name!
 ------------